 Magnesium taurate is supposed to provide a calming effect on your mind

-Magnesium chloride has good absorption, but contains only about 12% of Magnesium.
-In comparison, Magnesium oxide contains about 60% of Magnesium.
+Magnesium chloride has good absorption, but contains only about 12% of magnesium.

 Magnesium citrate and Milk of Magnesia are also stool-softeners.